 In order to comprehensively identify and manage the results of all environmental activities, such as energy conservation, resource conservation, and recycling, through a single index that covers the entire product lifecycle, we have set the Canon Group Medium-term Environmental Targets to be “3%-per-year average in lifecycle CO2 emissions improvement index per product.”
 By continuing to meet this target, we expect an improvement of approximately 50% in 2030 compared to 2008 levels.
 As of 2022, this was a 43% improvement from 2008 levels, which exceeded the target.
 The total life cycle CO2 was 7,616,000 t-CO2 (Scope 1, 2 and 3).
 These GHG emissions data are covered by a third-party guarantee every year, and were covered in 2022.

-Canon aims to reduce absolute scope 1 and 2 GHG emissions 42% and absolute scope 3 GHG emissions (category 1 and 11) 25% by 2030 from a 2022 base year in line with the SBTi’s criteria (Canon has submitted these targets to the SBTi for official validation.).
+Canon aims to reduce absolute scope 1 and 2 GHG emissions 42% and absolute scope 3 GHG emissions (category 1 and 11) 25% by 2030 from a 2022 base year in line with the SBTi’s criteria (The Science Based Targets initiative approves Canon's GHG emission reduction targets.).

 Moreover, our company is working with the public to achieve net-zero CO2 emissions by 2050 through initiatives across product lifecycles.